adamjstewart/bathymetry/README.md

 TODO: provide script to directly read and downsample EarthByte seafloor age data.

-The plate boundaries KMZ file can be downloaded from the [USGS website](https://www.usgs.gov/media/files/plate-boundaries-kmz-file).
+The plate boundaries shapefiles can be downloaded from the [World tectonic plates and boundaries](https://github.com/fraxen/tectonicplates).